sheyman/docs-barbican/api-docs/api-operations/methods/put-update-v1-configured-project-quotas.rst

 .. code::

-    GET /{version}/{tenantId}/project-quotas/{uuid}
+    PUT /{version}/project-quotas/{project_id}

-Create or update the configured project quotas for the project with the specified UUID.
+Create or update the configured project quotas for the project with the specified project ID.